Egyptian blue

-Egyptian blue, also known as calcium copper silicate (CaCuSi_{4}O_{10} or CaOCuO(SiO_{2})_{4} (calcium copper tetrasilicate)) or cuprorivaite, is a pigment that was used in ancient Egypt for thousands of years.
+Egyptian blue, also known as calcium copper silicate, calcium copper tetrasilicate, or cuprorivaite, is a pigment with the chemical formula CaCuSi_{4}O_{10} that was used in ancient Egypt for thousands of years.
 It is considered to be the first synthetic pigment.

 Egyptian blue is produced from a mixture of silica, lime, copper, and an alkali.
 Its color is due to a calcium-copper tetrasilicate CaCuSi_{4}O_{10} of the same composition as the naturally occurring mineral cuprorivaite.
 It was first synthesized in Egypt during the Fourth Dynasty and used extensively until the end of the Roman period in Europe, after which its use declined significantly.

 Apart from Egypt, it has also been found in the Near East, the Eastern Mediterranean, and the limits of the Roman Empire.
 It is unclear whether the pigment's existence elsewhere was a result of parallel invention or evidence of the technology's spread from Egypt to those areas.

 After the Roman era, Egyptian blue fell out of use and, thereafter, the manner of its creation was forgotten.
 In modern times, scientists have been able to analyze its chemistry and reconstruct how to make it.